ALDOPUTRA07/predicting_credit_card_approvals/README.md

 This project build an automatic credit card approval predictor using machine learning techniques (Using logistic regression), just like the real banks do.

-**Note:** This project is still in Jupyter Notebook form.
+**Note:** This project is still in Jupyter Notebook.
 The next step is to carry out the packaging and deploying code process.